Nepal’s co-op crisis: Fallout continues from embezzlement scandal

 The arrest is one of 411 made by investigators, with another 1,397 suspects still at large, with 212 fraud cases registered in court, with more than Rs.
 80bn in fines levied in the last three years.
 Around 100 of Nepal’s 34,000 co-ops are seen as problematic by officials, all in the saving and credit sector.

-The government claims it is continuing its work to support depositors affected by the scandal.
+The government claims it is continuing its work to support depositors affected by the scandal and is promising reform.
 At the end of October, it said it had returned more than Rs1.5bn to those affected.

 Co-ops minister Balaram Adhikari, presenting data from the Problematic Cooperatives Management Committee (PCMC), told a press conference that depositors have been given partial recompensation.